Tel Aviv Museum of Art: History

 In 2018, the museum set an all-time attendance record with 1,018,323 visitors, ranking 70th on the list of most visited art museums.
 In 2019, the museum set a new attendance record, ranking 49th with 1,322,439 visitors.
 In 2022, it again ranked 49th, with 1,070,714 visitors.
 In 2023, it was ranked 48th on The Art Magazines list of the 100 most popular museums in the world.

 On 23 March 2023, Tel Aviv Museum of Art was partially closed, in participation with Israel's "day of paralysis" during the 2023 Israeli judicial reform protests.
 Following the 7 October attacks and subsequent incidents related to the Gaza war, the Israel–Hezbollah conflict, and the 2024 Iran–Israel conflict, the museum removed several items on display and stored them for safekeeping in a secured basement.
 It also moved other exhibitions to a more protected space on the facility's lower levels.
 The plaza in front of the museum also became an encampment dedicated to the hostages in Gaza called Hostages Square.

+In July 2023, the Tel Aviv Museum of Art initiated review of a $670,000 donation by Austrian billionaire Ingrid Flick, whose fortune was allegedly inherited through marriage to the heir of Friedrich Flick, a German industrialist found guilty of war crimes.
+In response, Flick stated that “As a person with an affinity for art and a collector of modern art, it has been a personal desire of mine for many years to support art that is also open to the public. [...]
+The Tel Aviv Museum of Art was, therefore, only one of several institutions to which I am pleased to donate.
+This donation and my personal motivation to contribute to the Tel Aviv Museum of Art has nothing to do with the history of my late husband’s family.
+Such speculation serves only to insult the valuable work of the Tel Aviv Museum of Art, which I will gladly continue to support in the future.”